timlkelly/onesie/README.md

 1. Increment the version number accordingly in `lib/onesie/version.rb`, `doc/usage/installation.md`, and `README.md`
 2. Update the CHANGELOG file to reflect the release
-3. Commit the README and CHANGELOG changes
+3. Commit the version and CHANGELOG changes
 4. Build and tag the gem, using `gem_push=no` to prevent Bundler from pushing to the RubyGems registry